devops-sagar/DSA/Basic Knowledge/Trees/README.md

 ### What’s the difference between a Binary Tree and a Linked List?
 While binary trees and linked lists both use pointers to keep track of nodes, binary trees are more efficient for searching.
 In fact, linked lists are **O(n)** when used to search for a specific element - that’s pretty bad!
 Linked lists excel at removing and inserting elements quickly in the middle of the list.

+## Traversing in a Tree
+1. In-Order Traversing
+2. Pre-Order Traversing
+3. Post-Order Traversing